sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

     !![MDK](img_2.2.png)

-    Or you have an option to to upload Android Signing profile, if you already have one.
+    Or you have an option to to upload an Android Signing profile, if you already have one.

     !![MDK](img_2.3.png)